TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-If we run `net user mhope`, we can confirm that this user is into the `Azure Admins` group:
+If we run net user `mhope`, we can confirm that the user is part of the `Azure Admins` group:

 <br />